NoroffFEU/FED1-PE1-Asora7/README.md

 ### Running

 Since this project does not require Node.js or npm, you do not need to run any additional commands to view or edit the project files.
+Since this project is HTML-based and doesn't require Node.js or npm, you can simply open index.html in your browser to view or edit the project files.

 ## Contributing